Irish mob: Southern Illinois

 The Shelton Brothers Gang was an early Prohibition-era gang that controlled bootlegging in Southern Illinois.
 The Shelton Brothers Gang and rival Charles Birger gang engaged in a war with the Ku Klux Klan that concluded with a shoot out at Herrin.
 The attack broke the back of the KKK's leadership and widespread bootlegging continued.
 The Shelton Brothers Gang engaged in a war with Charles Birger's gang that concluded, in 1925, when the Shelton Brothers were convicted of the murder of a mail carrier.
 In 1928, Charles Birger was convicted of ordering the killing Joe Adams, the mayor of West City, Illinois, a Shelton backer, and hanged.

 St. Louis

-Thomas Egan and Thomas Kinney formed Egan's Rats, a large organized gang.
+Thomas Egan and Thomas Kinney formed Egan's Rats, a large organised gang.
 A rival Hogan Gang led by Edward "Jelly Roll" Hogan also operated in the city.
 The gangs engaged in the Egan-Hogan War of 1921–23, which resulted in the breakup of Egan's Rats.